 How Can Medicinal Cannabis Help People in Palliative Care?

 In recent years, there has been growing interest in the potential of medicinal cannabis as a complementary therapy in palliative care.
 Medicinal cannabis contains various cannabinoids, such as tetrahydrocannabinol (THC) and cannabidiol (CBD), which interact with the body's endocannabinoid system to produce a range of therapeutic effects.

 - Nausea and Vomiting Relief: Nausea and vomiting, often caused by treatments such as chemotherapy, can be managed by medicinal cannabis.
-It has shown promise in stimulating appetite, which can be helpful for patients experiencing reduced food intake due to their illness.
+It has shown promise in stimulating appetite, which can be helpful for some patients experiencing reduced food intake due to their illness.

 - Anxiety and Emotional Support: Understandably, facing a life-limiting illness can trigger intense emotional distress and anxiety in both patients and their families.
 Incorporating medicinal cannabis into the palliative care regimen may provide emotional support to some patients during their end-of-life journey.

 It’s important to note that there is a potential for cannabis to cause or increase anxiety in some patients so it’s always important to work with an experienced doctor when exploring new treatments